The Last Landlord Decision: A Guide to the DST/721 Exchange Path

 The Tax Math of Walking Away

 Selling appreciated real estate is expensive.
 Between depreciation recapture and long-term capital gains, a building you've held for a decade can cost you 30 to 40 cents on the dollar when you exit.
-A 1031 exchange defers that bill.
-Indefinitely, if you structure it right.
+A 1031 exchange defers that bill, and if structured properly, that deferral can be indefinite.

 Estimate what deferral could mean for your situation →

-A standard 1031 exchange defers the tax, but it requires you to buy another property.
-Whatever you were hoping to step away from, you are stepping back into.
+A 1031 exchange defers the tax, but it requires you to buy another property.
+For many, it becomes a lesson learned: what they thought they were stepping away from, they stepped right back into.

-A DST is a pooled ownership structure.
-A professional sponsor acquires and manages a real estate portfolio, typically spanning multiple markets and property types.
-You own a fractional interest in that portfolio.
-The IRS treats that interest as like-kind replacement property under Section 1031, so your proceeds can roll directly out of the sale and into the DST without triggering tax.
+An institutional sponsor acquires one or more real estate assets within the DST structure.
+You own a fractional interest in those assets.
+The IRS treats that interest as like-kind replacement property under Section 1031, so your proceeds move directly from the sale into the DST without triggering tax.

 Direct Ownership